zopencommunity/meta/README.md

 ```

 ## Important usage notes
-- On first run, ```zopen init``` will copy meta into the "package" area of zopen (ie. where packages are expanded and accessed from).
-It will also be pinned to this release to prevent any possible updates from the "real" meta package.
-Removing the .pinned file from the meta directory will allow for the main meta port to be installed however this will cause incompatabilities if run.

 - Remote respositores utilise the suffix `port` - where required, packages should be specified **without** the suffix. eg using `zopen install which` rather than `zopen install whichport`